Former Egyptian president Morsi buried in Cairo, son says | CBC News

 "We washed his noble body at Tora prison hospital, read prayers for him at the prison hospital ... and the burial was at the Muslim Brotherhood spiritual guides," Ahmed wrote.

-Morsi, a top figure in the now-banned Muslim Brotherhood, had been in jail since being toppled by the military in 2013 after barely a year in power, following mass protests against his rule.
+A top figure in the now-banned Muslim Brotherhood, Morsi had been in jail since being toppled by the military in 2013 after barely a year in power, following mass protests against his rule.

+There was a heavy security presence on Monday night around the Cairo prison where Morsi had been held and in Sharqiya, where security sources said the interior ministry had declared a state of alert.

+There was no noticeable increase in security in central Cairo on Tuesday morning.
+Egyptian media, which is tightly controlled, gave the news little attention.

-His death is likely to pile international pressure on the Egyptian government over its human rights record, especially conditions in prisons where thousands of Islamists and secular activists are held.
+Morsi's death is likely to increase international pressure on the Egyptian government over its human rights record, especially conditions in prisons where thousands of Islamists and secular activists are held.

+It is also a sensitive moment for Egyptian authorities.
+Under President Abdel Fattah el-Sisi, who as army chief led Morsi's ouster, they have conducted a relentless crackdown against the Muslim Brotherhood and its followers, but say the group presents a continuing security threat.